 - Apollos (1 Corinthians 4:6-9 & 1 Corinthians 3:22)

-- 2 Unnamed Apostles (2 Corinthians 8:23) - in many English versions it says messenger, but in Greek, Apostolos.
+- First of 2 Unnamed Apostles (2 Corinthians 8:23) - in many English versions it says messenger, but in Greek, Apostolos.

 Possible Other Apostles

-- Mark and Luke.
-Some early Church Fathers considered them to be Apostles as they had authored scripture.
+- Luke.
+Some early Church Fathers considered them to be apostles as they had authored Scripture.

-- The Writer of Hebrews may have been an Apostle.
+- The writer of Hebrews may have been an apostle as he authored scripture.

 - Titus.
-Very similar in Position and Role to Timothy who was an Apostle.
+Similar in position and role to Timothy who was an apostle.

-If you include the 25 confirmed Apostles in Scripture, plus the 5 named possible Apostles you have a total of 30, not withstanding the scripture referring to "all the Apostles."
+Starting with the 25 confirmed apostles in Scripture, plus the 5 named possible apostles you have a total of 30, not withstanding the Scripture referring to "all the apostles."